What is Project Crashing in Project Management?

-No matter how much time and attention you pay to planning for your project, obstacles can still arise and delay completion.
+No matter how much time and attention you pay to plan for your project, obstacles can still arise and delay completion.
 That’s where project crashing comes in.
 Project crashing in project management is a method used to speed up a project’s timeline by adding additional resources without changing the scope of the project.
-Crashing activities in project management could include adding extra personnel to a task to help it finish more quickly, or it could involve paying a premium for a faster result.
+Crashing activities in project management could include adding extra personnel to a task to finish it more quickly, or it could involve paying a premium for a faster result.

 Crashing in project management example